Adjectives in English

 Comparative Adjectives

 Comparative adjectives help us compare two things.
 For example, “This car is faster than that one.”
-In this sentence, “faster” is a comparative adjective because it is comparing the two cars.
+In this sentence, “faster” is a comparative adjective because it compares the two cars.

 The comparative form of an adjective is typically made by adding “-er” to the end of the basic adjective.
 For example, “big” can become “bigger” when making comparison of adjectives.
 Some adjectives have irregular comparative adjective forms, such as “good’ and “bad,” which can be compared with “better” and “worse.